Guide for Authors

 Submission

-New author will need to create an account and once logged in may make a submission or check the status of the manuscript.
+A new author will need to create an account and, once logged in, may make a submission or check the status of the manuscript.

 Article types